bskubi/hich/docs/dev/Governance/Branches, issues, commits.md

 Major, time-consuming, complex features and restructuring (> 1 day):
 + Branch from dev for each major feature.
 Merge `dev` into `main` with a batch commit message once per week.
 Optionally, tag it as a new release.

-# Data

-Create provenance.yaml file with "cite" and "data" fields under sample ID prefix.
-Note where data was introduced.
-Note data source in Paper/Citations